-Specimens must be conditioned to 70 \pm 5 F., and at 50 percent \pm 5 percent relative humidity until moisture equilibrium is reached or for 24 hours.
-Only one specimen at a time may be removed from the conditioning environment immediately before subjecting it to the flame.
+Specimens must be conditioned to 70 ± 5 F., and at 50 percent ± 5 percent relative humidity until moisture equilibrium is reached or for 24 hours.
 Each specimen must remain in the conditioning environment until it is subjected to the flame.